nickzoic/nick.zoic.org/art/boot-naked-linux/index.md

 ## Virtualized

-Getting this going on real hardware would be pretty irritating, so I'm using [QEMU](https://qemu.org/) to make a virtual system to experiment with.
+Getting this going on real hardware would involve an irritating amount of USB key swapping, so I'm using [QEMU](https://qemu.org/) to make a virtual system to experiment with.